OblivionCloudControl/oblcc-labs/Security/100_Troubleshoot_KMS_Key_Policy/Lab_Guide.md

 ### 3. Create a Bucket Using the Key and Upload an Object

-Select Services from the top menu bar.
+* Select Services from the top menu bar.

-Select S3.
+* Select S3.

-Click + Create bucket
+* Click + Create bucket

-Under Bucket name enter "mybucket" with several random numbers afterward to ensure uniqueness.
+* Under Bucket name enter "mybucket" with several random numbers afterward to ensure uniqueness.

-Select Default encryption.
+* Select Default encryption.

-Select AWS-KMS.
+* Select AWS-KMS.

-From the dropdown, select mykey.
+* From the dropdown, select mykey.

-Click Create bucket.
+* Click Create bucket.

-Click on the bucket name.
+* Click on the bucket name.

-Click the Upload button.
+* Click the Upload button.

-Click Add files and select any file from your local drive.
+* Click Add files and select any file from your local drive.

-Select a file to upload.
+* Select a file to upload.

 ### 4. Test the Policy

-Log out of the AWS Console.
+* Log out of the AWS Console.

-Log back into AWS using the user-1 credentials you created
+* Log back into AWS using the user-1 credentials you created

-Click S3.
+* Click S3.

-Click the bucket name.
+* Click the bucket name.

-Click the uploaded file.
+* Click the uploaded file.

-Click the Download button and verify the download works.
+* Click the Download button and verify the download works.

-Log out of the AWS Console.
+* Log out of the AWS Console.

-Log back into AWS using the user-2 credentials you created
+* Log back into AWS using the user-2 credentials you created

-Click S3.
+* Click S3.

-Click the bucket name.
+* Click the bucket name.

-Click the uploaded file.
+* Click the uploaded file.

-Click the Download button and verify you receive an access denied message.
+* Click the Download button and verify you receive an access denied message.

-### 5. Conclusion

-Congratulations — you've completed this hands-on lab!